open/close all folders

 - The Brute: The Daergar dark dwarves.

 - Elves Versus Dwarves: Though elves and dwarves don't like each other very much, dwarves actually are more prone to fighting each other instead — the Mountain and Hill Dwarves hate each other over the legendary war stemming from the events of the Cataclysm, while the dark dwarves bring an element of internal strife to the mountain dwarf races.

 - Evil Counterpart Race: The dark dwarves.

 - Expy: The dark dwarves of Clans Daergar and Theiwar are stand-ins for the duergar and derro, respectively, from mainstream Dungeons & Dragons.

 - Our Dwarves Are All the Same: Hill and mountain dwarves play this trope straight.
 Dark dwarves, on the other hand, take the dwarven stereotypes and twist them to evil or even break away (Theiwar dwarves, for example, are renowned as master sorcerers).
-Averted with the Gully Dwarves, which are regarded with disgust by all races as dirty, slovenly, ignorant, cowardly and stupid creatures that are barely smarter than animals.
+Averted with the Gully Dwarves, which are regarded with disgust by all races as dirty, slovenly, ignorant, cowardly and stupid creatures who are barely smarter than animals.